fennecstudio/x-tkn-js/readme.md

 ```

-### createSecurityToken(data)
+## createSecurityToken(refId, ttl)

-A security token is a specific token that is assigned to user (or other object), can only be redeemed once and has a configurable expiration date.
+A security token is a specific token that is assigned to user (or other object), can only be redeemed once and
+has a configurable expiration date.

+**PARAMETERS**

-- *refId*: string - The id of the user or other object that the token is assigned to
+- `refId`: string -
+The id of the user or other object that the token is assigned to

-- *ttl*: {days: number, hours: number, minutes: number, seconds: number} - The time to live of the token.
+- `ttl` {days: number, hours: number, minutes: number, seconds: number} -
+The time to live of the token.
 If not provided, the token will never expire.

+**RETURNS**

+A `token` object

+**EXAMPLE**

 ```js
 import {createSecurityToken} from 'x-tkn'